dotnet/csharpstandard/standard/classes.md

 ### 15.7.3 Accessors

-The *accessor_declarations* of a property specify the executable statements associated with reading and writing that property.
+The *accessor_declarations* of a property specify the executable statements associated with writing and/or reading that property.

 ```ANTLR
 accessor_declarations